rhiot/rhiot/iot/readme.md

 number of the rate miliseconds.
 The snippet below demonstrates how to change the heartbeat rate to 10 seconds:

     export camellabs.iot.gateway.heartbeat.rate=10000

+The ID of the timer route triggering the heartbeats is `heartbeatTrigger` ( `com.github.camellabs.iot.gateway.CamelIotGatewayConstants.HEARTBEAT_TRIGGER_ROUTE_ID` constant).
+The trigger route sends the heatbeats to the `direct:heartbeat` endpoint (`CamelIotGatewayConstants.HEARTBEAT_ENDPOINT` constant);

 #### Logging heartbeat